Dan Berlinghoff, piano,

 Few of Halvorsen’s compositions have managed to withstand the test of time, but his Passacaglia has remained one of the most widely-performed string duos in the chamber music repertoire.
 The theme is from the final movement of Handel’s Harpsichord Suite in G Minor, and the virtuosic work is often dually attributed to Halvorsen and the Baroque giant.
 Although originally written for a violin and viola, it is most commonly performed with the deeper cello acting as the anchoring bass instrument.

 George Frideric Handel was an influential composer of the Baroque era.
-Despite originally being from Germany, Handel is best known as an English composer, as he spent the majority of his career living in Britain.
+Despite being originally from Germany, Handel is best known as an English composer, as he spent the majority of his career living in Britain.
 Handel's love of English music and culture went so far that he even anglicized his name to blend in, changing his German "Georg" to the English "George" and "Händel" to "Handel".
-The Passacaglia in G minor was originally a from a keyboard suite for harpsichord that Handel had written in the first half of the 18th century.
-As was the case with many keyboard suites of the time, each of the movements of this suite were inspired by different kinds of dances and could be used as music for people to dance to.
-The Passacaglia is a 17th century dance originating in Spain--and this particular passacaglia by Handel is perhaps the best known movement from his G Minor Suite.
-With its fame has come a number of different arrangements ranging from string duets to full orchestral versions.
+The Passacaglia in G minor was originally from a keyboard suite for harpsichord that Handel had written in the first half of the 18th century.
+As was the case with many keyboard suites of the time, each of the movements of this suite were inspired by different kinds of dances and could be used as music for dancing.
+The Passacaglia is a 17th century dance originating in Spain--and this particular passacaglia by Handel is perhaps the best-known movement from his G Minor Suite.
+With its fame have come a number of different arrangements ranging from string duets to full orchestral versions.
 This version from International Music, arranged by Johann Halvorsen, is a duet for violin and viola.